focusbp/persistent-fix-loop/README.md

 # Persistent Fix Loop (PFL)
-## A Stabilization Model for Hierarchical AI Under Imperfect Planning, Execution, and Evaluation
+## A Stabilization Model for Hierarchical AI Systems

 ## Abstract

 Hierarchical AI systems are commonly modeled as a linear pipeline: Plan → Execute → Evaluate → Complete.
-However, in real-world production environments, this model frequently breaks down due to drift, uncertainty, and external dependencies.
+However, in real-world environments, this model frequently breaks down due to uncertainty, drift, and external dependencies.

 This paper introduces the Persistent Fix Loop (PFL), a practical design model that replaces completion-oriented pipelines with a continuous stabilization loop.